ubuntor/ndsdl_compiler/README.md

   - `ndsdl_compiler.ml`: Toplevel commandline.
 Runs all phases of compilation.
   - `parse/`: Parser and lexer.
-  - `ir/`: Intermediate representations.
+  - `ir/`: Intermediate representations. are valid and sum to 1.
-  - `check/`: Static checking.
   - `trans/`: Translation of NDSdL into dL.
 Soundness proofs for translation are in the paper.
+Also checks that probabilities are valid and sum to 1 while translating.

 ## New Syntax
 ```